 There are over three million nurses in the U.S. health care workforce.
 Yet, fewer than one percent hold a doctoral degree in nursing, or in a nursing-related field.

 The highest clinical degree in the field – a DNP – can broaden your career options and increase your value to employers.
 A doctorate can give you a seat at the table among physicians, administrators, and other health team members as you make decisions about patient care.

 Is a DNP degree for me?

 If you want to lead others and influence change in your field, a DNP may be the path for you.

-Consider some of the main benefits of a DNP degree: A DNP degree will increase your level of clinical education and help strength your leadership abilities.
-By preparing to become a leader in our nursing community, you’ll go on to help improve the practice of nursing and patient outcomes, while strengthening health care delivery overall.
+Consider some of the main benefits of a DNP degree: A DNP degree will increase your level of clinical education and help strengthen your leadership abilities.
+By becoming a leader in our nursing community, you’ll go on to help improve the practice of nursing and patient outcomes, while strengthening health care delivery overall.

-So if you’re looking to take the next step in your career – such as a leadership role in clinical practice, administration, or nursing education – a DNP degree from Regis may be right for you.
+If you’re looking to take the next step in your career – such as a leadership role in clinical practice, administration or nursing education – a DNP degree from Regis may be right for you.

 What will I learn in Regis’ Doctor of Nursing Practice program?

 This post-master’s DNP curriculum prepares nurses at advanced levels of leadership and clinical practice, covering topics like: